Japan PM Abe denies involvement by him, wife in discount land sale

 Copies of documents released by the finance ministry on Monday showed that references to Abe, his wife and Aso were removed from the ministry's records of the sale to school operator Moritomo Gakuen.

-"When you look at the documents even before they were altered, it is clear that my wife and I were not involved," Abe told an upper house budget committee on Wednesday.
+"When you look at the documents even before they were altered, it is clear that my wife and I were not involved," Abe told an upper house budget committee, a statement echoed by chief cabinet secretary Yoshihide Suga.

 Abe has said he would resign if evidence were found that they had.